 Why Company Needs Data Protection in the Cloud?

 Companies are gathering massive data on the cloud ranging from confidential to fairly less critical information.
-But it’s not a cakewalk journey, a team of cloud security experts is always awake and continuously working to remove any loophole in cloud infrastructure security that may give opportunities to hackers to ruin data.
+But it’s not a cakewalk journey, a team of cloud cyber security experts is always awake and continuously working to remove any loophole in cloud infrastructure security that may give opportunities to hackers to ruin data.
 For protecting data in the cloud, they need to be well aware of –

 - Which data they have and where it’s located.